-(Yet another potable portion from a chapter, this one recently posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)
+(A potable portion from a chapter of A Republic of Books, the ‘novel in progress’ to be found elsewhere on this site.)

 I believe that enlightenment tends to come upon societies in much the same manner as it occurs to an individual.
-One day you are as dumb as a stump and repeating your mistakes with the industry of an ant in a side-walk crack and the next you awaken to the fresh bliss of newfound truth, and the thrill of brilliance, and set your work beyond the traffic of unwary feet.
-A radix has sprung from the soggy rot and new life has begun.
-It is not unfair to credit ourselves with this renaissance of thought, though we have usually suffered for it.
-But it is incorrect to assume the cause was some specific of knowledge that was unleashed by our effort.
-Typically it involves such a morass of thought, so difficult to interpret, that in order to come up with an excuse for our own heroism, we invent a new philosophy.
+One day you are repeating your mistakes with all the industry of an ant in a side-walk crack and the next you awaken to the fresh bliss of a new path of truth, and the thrill of your own brilliance, and begin setting your course apart.
+It is not unfair to credit ourselves with this renaissance of thought, because we have usually suffered for it.
+But it is incorrect to assume the cause was some specific discovery of knowledge that was unleashed by our own effort alone.
+Typically it involves such a morass of thought, so difficult to interpret, that in order to come up with an excuse for our heroism, we are liable to invent a new philosophy.
 That is how religions are often born, as well as sophism, pragmatism, objectivism, empiricism, and a hundred other isms born of a sudden morn.

-I am not a scholar—that is I am not one to pursue knowledge for its own sake.
+I am not a scholar—that is, I am not one to pursue knowledge for its own sake.
+I selfishly seek knowledge only when needed.
 I am a shopkeeper and a scribbler.
 My pleasure in those two things alone has filled my time and exceeds any satisfaction I might gain from parsing the rhizome of some particular root cause.
-Lacking those genes for such attention and dedication, I have, however, long been taken with the insight of scholars, per se, and a few in particular.
+Lacking those spiritual genes necessary for such attention and dedication myself, I have however long been taken with the insight of scholars, per se, and a few in particular.
 One of those is Walter Jackson Bate, the wise man of Harvard for many years.
 He was to me an ancient husk of human being when I first encountered him eating custard in a dining area at Eliot Hall.
 Likely then he was only as old as I am now.
-I was there in pursuit of books, naturally.
-The students cast off books every spring like leaves in autumn.
+I was there in pursuit of books, naturally—those books the students cast off every spring like leaves in autumn.
 On a good day in May I could fill the back of my truck.

-And on that day the great man sat alone in reflected light close by a narrow window, encased on two sides by mahogany walls, and I sat down across from him and asked—I might have said hello, or something of the sort first, I don’t recall.
+And on that day, as I recall, the great man sat alone at the edge of a field of tables in a darkish hall but in reflected light close by a narrow window, encased on two sides by mahogany walls, and I presumptively sat down across from him and asked—I might have said hello, or something of the sort first, I don’t recall.

 “Is the universal and the ideal the same thing?”